CLI commands

 * ?

-* setup
+* settings

-display current setup
+display current settings

 * screen